Te Mana O Te Wai

 Te kaha o te wai – The life force of water

 Our relationship to water is not only shaped by ecological conditions but also by our socio-cultural environment.
 Western culture usually looks at water from a financial perspective only.
-Therefore, it often neglects local knowledge about the origin of water, how the water interacts, impacts on its natural environment, and especially cultural aspects.
-For the western world, water is a resource, a means to the end of satisfying human needs.
+Therefore, it often neglects local knowledge about the origin of water, its impact on our environment, and especially cultural aspects.
+For the Western world, water is a resource to satisfy human needs.
 Ultimately, the overall goal of freshwater management is the equitable provision of clean drinking water to all inhabitants of Aotearoa.

-Water also has an essential purpose and meaning in many cultural systems as it plays a supporting and connecting role as a mediating element – flowing between individuals, animals, plants, minerals and the environment.
-Our Western way of viewing water as a resource / commodity is changing as we embrace steps toward viewing water as a vital life force, and viewed as a whole life cycle.
+However, water has an essential purpose and meaning in many cultural systems.
+It plays a supporting and connecting role as a mediating element: flowing between individuals, animals, plants, minerals and the environment.
+Our Western view of water as a resource is changing as we embrace steps toward acknowledging water as a vital life force and view it as a whole life cycle.

 Te tapu o te wai – The sacredness of water

 For Māori, water has a deep spiritual meaning.
-In water, the deities are as present as the ancestors.
+In water, the deities are as present as their ancestors.
 Ancestors live in rivers as well as mythological gods.
-The waters of tribes homeland are attributed to their identity and pepeha: whatever happens to the water, happens to you.
-Every river, lake and stream is permeated by a spirit (wairua).
-Just like all other things – earth, sky, animals, plants – the waters are personified.
-At the same time it is seen as living components of a larger, universal organism.
+The waters of tribes’ homeland are attributed to their identity and pepeha: whatever happens to the water, happens to you.
+A spirit (wairua) permeates every river, lake and stream.
+Like all other things – earth, sky, animals, plants – the waters are personified.
+At the same time, it is a living component of a larger, universal organism.

-Accordingly Māori culture recognises water as a taonga (treasure) and wahi tapu (sacred place) for the indigenous people of that region but also of value to the whole country.
+Accordingly, Māori culture recognises water as a taonga (treasure) and wahi tapu (sacred place) for the region’s indigenous people and value to the whole country.
 It is also significant that water has different names.
 “Waiora” is the sacred water that falls as rain or comes from a spring.
 Only this type of water is suitable for ritual ceremonies, e.g. at birth or death.
 River water is usually considered as “waimaori”, safe and healthy for drinking and catching fish.
 Waste water becomes “waikino” or even “waimate” when it is too dangerous to drink.

 Te whakapapa o te wai – The special relationship of Maori and water